RustyRoad/RustyRoad/README.md

 </div>

 ---
+<sup>In loving memory of Rusty, Rusty was my dog who passed away in September 2023.
+He was a wonderful loving pup.
+I am forever grateful for the time I had with him.
+He was my best friend and I will miss him dearly.
+I love you Rusty.</sup>
+<sup>2014 - 2023</sup>

 <!-- Alert letting the user know to use the release candidate or the cargo crate.
 Not to use master as it is still in development -->